baiyun-jing/gwe/content/about.md

 ## Background

-Harvard Grad Women in Econ was set up in spring 2018 with two goals: building community among women^[Throughout our website, this term includes anyone who identifies with the experience of living as a woman.] in economics at Harvard, and bringing together grad students of all genders to work towards the inclusion of women in economics.
+Harvard Grad Women in Econ was set up in spring 2018 with two goals: building community among <a name="t1"></a> women[*](#f1) in economics at Harvard, and bringing together grad students of all genders to work towards the inclusion of women in economics.

 We're open to all PhD students at Harvard in economics-related areas.
 (That includes students pursuing PhDs in economics, public policy, education policy, business economics, political economy and government, etc.)